jtgry/AAS/_html_pages/News/index-copy.md

 **\*Alabama Archaeological Society Winter Meeting:**&nbsp; \*

-The Alabama Archaeological Society Winter Meeting is scheduled for Guntersville Museum on January 26, 2019 beginning at 7:30 am.

-Speakers include Ryan Parish, lithic material expert from Memphis State, Jan Simek of the University of Tennessee, who will present research of Mud Glyph sites, and Shane Miller of Mississippi State who will provide an update on the latest season at the Hester Site, among others.&nbsp; A silent book auction and field trip to Cathedral Caverns are planned.&nbsp; *More information coming soon!*
+AAS Winter Meeting 2018-2019

+Friday Jan.
+25

+7:00pm Reception, Guntersville Museum

+Saturday Jan.
+26

+7:30-8:00 &nbsp; &nbsp; &nbsp; &nbsp; Registration, Guntersville Museum

+8:00-8:15 &nbsp; &nbsp; &nbsp; &nbsp; Welcome and Introduction

+8:15-9:00 &nbsp; &nbsp; &nbsp; &nbsp; Ryan Parish – That’s a fine looking projectile point, but where did you get the rock from?

+9:15-10:00 &nbsp; &nbsp; &nbsp; Shane Miller – An Update on theHester Site

+10:15-11:00 &nbsp; &nbsp; Ben Hoksbergen – Copena Social Structure and Settlement

+11:15-12:00 &nbsp; &nbsp; Jan Simek – Mud Glyph Cave

+12:00-1:00 &nbsp; &nbsp; &nbsp; Lunch, Board Meeting and Business Meeting

+1:30-4:30 &nbsp; &nbsp; &nbsp; &nbsp; Harry Holstein et al. – Archaeological Tour of Cathedral Caverns

+$4 for members,

+$5 for non-members,

+$12 for member families of 3 or more, and

+$15 for non-member families of 3 or more.

+If people want to go on the tour, it will be an additional $10 per person which we could collect up front to save us time at Cathedral Caverns.

+Additional money will be collected at registration for anyone who wants lunch (amount TBD).

+The Guntersville Museum will also be collecting donations.

 *CHECK BACK SOON FOR MORE INFORMATION, OR VISIT THE [**LOCAL CHAPTERS**](https://alabamaarchaeology.org/local-chapters/) PAGE FOR REGIONAL MEETING TIMES/PLACES*.

 **Upcoming Events around the State:**

-* *A**nalysis of Prehistoric Ceramics from a Fourtheenth century Native American House, Carter Robinson Site (44LE10), Lee County, Virginia.*&nbsp; Presentation by Emily Warner, University of South Alabama Archaeology Museum, January 23, 2018, 6pm.
+* *Analysis of Prehistoric Ceramics from a Fourtheenth century Native American House, Carter Robinson Site (44LE10), Lee County, Virginia.*&nbsp; Presentation by Emily Warner, University of South Alabama Archaeology Museum, January 23, 2018, 6pm.
 * Ice Age Archaeology!
 Saturday, January 19, 2019, 11am-2pm

   Join the USA Archaeology Museum staff for our January family day event, "Ice Age Archaeology!"
 Stop by anytime between 11am and 2pm on Saturday, January 19th for fun craft activities.
 Kids can make their own wooly mammoth, throwing spear, or rock art!
 The Museum's permanent and temporary exhibit galleries will also be open for self-guided tours, so it would also be a great time to visit the Museum if you are unable to stop by during the week!
 Admission to the event and Museum, as always, is FREE.
 We hope to see you there!